midmindapp/website/README.md

-# website
+# 🏡 MidMind website

-The midmind website
+This is the MidMind static website hosted on GitHub.